 Learn how to create a web application firewall (WAF)-enabled application gateway.

-The web application firewall (WAF) in Azure Application Gateway protects web applications from common web-based attacks like SQL injection, cross-site scripting attacks, and session hijacks.
-Web application protects against many of the OWASP top 10 common web vulnerabilities.
+The WAF in Azure Application Gateway protects web applications from common web-based attacks like SQL injection, cross-site scripting attacks, and session hijacks.
+A WAF protects against many of the OWASP top 10 common web vulnerabilities.

 Before you begin

 An application gateway requires its own subnet.
 When you create a virtual network, ensure that you leave enough address space to have multiple subnets.
 After you deploy an application gateway to a subnet, only additional application gateways can be added to the subnet.

 Add a web application firewall to an existing application gateway

 This example updates an existing application gateway to support a WAF in Prevention mode.

 In the Azure portal Favorites pane, select All resources.
 On the All resources blade, select the existing application gateway.
 If the subscription you selected already has several resources in it, enter the name in the Filter by name box to easily access the DNS zone.

 Select Web application firewall, and update the application gateway settings.
 When the update finishes, select Save.